 Lots of people struggle with the difference between R&D vs SR&ED.

-Scientific Research and Experimental Development is a Canadian federal government program which uses tax credits to incent private enterprises to perform R&D in Canada.
-The SR&ED Program has been in existence since 1986.
-It is administered by a standalone group within CRA.
+Scientific Research and Experimental Development (SR&ED, SRED) is a Canadian federal government program which uses tax credits to incentivize private enterprises to perform R&D in Canada.

 R&D vs SR&ED

 So, what is the difference between R&D vs SR&ED generally?
 SR&ED is a subset of R&D. SR&ED is the portion of your R&D work where you are actively searching and experimenting to overcome a technological obstacle or unknown.